Majesty & Precious

 A 19-year old mare with cataracts in both eyes.
 She has limited vision and relies on her foal (2025 Filly) to guide her.
 The filly does an outstanding job guiding her.
 I'd' love for them to remain together."

 That's all we knew about them and we already loved them.
-I named this beautiful, regal mare Majesty for her grace under pressure.
-She’s raising her baby with dignity and pride and without eye sight, but is fierce, if necessary, to protect her.
-Her little foal is wise beyond her very young age and has taken on a great responsibility in a world that is so new to her.
-It must be scary and confusing, but she is devotedly taking care of her mother.
+I named this beautiful, regal mare Majesty for the grace she demonstrated under pressure.
+Totally blind, she was raising her baby with dignity and pride, but could be fierce to protect her.
+Her little girl was wise beyond her very young age and had taken on a great responsibility in a world that is so new to her.
+It must have been very scary and confusing, but she devotedly took care of her mother.
+The Giving Tuesday donations had started slowing down, but when donors learned about Majesty and Precious, they made it happen for them.
+It was the perfect way to close out this day of radical generosity.

 Majesty & Precious currently have sponsors